 A derivation is a collection that results from the transformation of one or more other collections, which is continuously updated in sync with its source collection(s).

 You can use derivations to map, reshape, and filter documents.
 They can also be used to tackle complex stateful streaming workflows, including joins and aggregations, without windowing and scaling limitations.

 All collections in Flow have an associated JSON schema against which documents are validated every time they're written or read.
 Schemas are critical to how Flow ensures the integrity of your data.
 Flow validates your documents to ensure that bad data doesn't make it into your collections — or worse, into downstream data products!

 JSON schema is a flexible standard for representing structure, invariants, and other constraints over your documents.
 Schemas can be very permissive, highly exacting, or somewhere in between.

 Flow pauses catalog tasks when documents don't match the collection schema, alerting you to the mismatch and allowing you to fix it before it creates a bigger problem.

-Flow collections have a defined key, which is akin to a database primary key declaration and determines how documents of the collection are grouped.
-When a collection is materialized into a database table, its key becomes the SQL primary key of the materialized table.
+Every Flow collection schema includes a key.
+The key is used to identify collection documents and determine how they are grouped.
+When a collection is materialized into a database table, for example, its key becomes the SQL primary key of the materialized table.

 Captures, derivations, and materializations are collectively referred to as catalog tasks.
-They are the "active" components of a catalog, each running continuously and reacting to documents as they become available.
+They are the "active" components of a Data Flow, each running continuously and reacting to documents as they become available.

 Collections, by way of comparison, are inert.
 They reflect data at rest, and are acted upon by catalog tasks: